 food is normally not in the mouth long enough to permit complete

 digestion and little nutrient absorption takes place in the

-The primary function of the stomach is to break large proteins into smaller peptides and peptones.
+The primary function of the stomach is to break large proteins into smaller blocks of proteins called peptides and peptones.
 Pepsin is an enzyme produced in the acidic environment of the stomach (1.5 to 7.0 pH) which digests proteins into smaller peptides of varying lengths.
 Other enzymes such as gelatinase (for gelatin) digest specific proteins.

 Amylase (the enzyme that breaks down starch) is inactivated, or destroyed, when stomach pH falls below 6.5.
 Before this happens however, up to 50% of starches may be partially broken down.
 Some fat is emulsified (broken up into smaller pieces) in the stomach by bile acids, and the enzyme lipase, to aid digestion in the small intestine.
 At the average stomach pH of 2.0, however, most fat is formed into large globules that pass unchanged into the small intestine.
 Small amounts of sucrose (table sugar) may be broken apart into glucose and fructose by acid hydrolysis from the bile acids in the stomach.